ooni/explorer/CODE_OF_CONDUCT.md

   * Spontaneously posting or displaying sexually explicit or violent material.
-(If it is necessary to share such material when working on Tor's mission, do so with sensitivity.
+(If it is necessary to share such material when working on OONI's mission, do so with sensitivity.
 Be aware that many people don't want to see it.)

   * Posting or threatening to post other people’s personally identifying